UCLComputerScience/COMP0016_2020_21_Team19/docs/_posts/2020-10-27-first-post.markdown

 - We could implement a league table for students, in order to motivate them towards achieving the objective

-- There nbeeds to be a focus on code-readability
+- There needs to be a focus on code-readability

 # Tech Stack